ConfusedPolarBear/garden-sensor/firmware/README.md

 1. Install Docker

 2. Add your user to the docker and dialout group with `sudo usermod -aG docker USERNAME && sudo usermod -aG dialout USERNAME`.

     1. The `docker` and `dialout` groups grant your user permissions to access the Docker daemon and serial devices respectively.

 3. While inside the `firmware` directory, run `docker build . -t garden-firmware`

+4. Generate the JSON configuration needed to configure a system.
+This configuration can be created manually or through the web interface.

+    1. To use the web interface, click the green floating plus button in the lower right hand corner, fill out the configuration editor form, and click the save button.
+The JSON configuration will appear at the bottom of the form.

-4. Insert the below JSON block into a text editor and modify the empty strings so they fit your environment.
-You do not need to save this block anywhere.
+    2. Alternatively, you can edit the below JSON block with a text editor and modify the empty strings so they fit your environment.

 ```json
 {